 4. Your parents’ or spouse’s insurance company will send you the eligible amount along with a second “Statement of Benefits.”

 You may be studying in two (2) educational institutions and benefit from a supplemental insurance plan for both.
-If this is the case, the procedure to combine both of your student association’s plans may vary according to your student status (full-time or part-time).
+If this is the case, the procedure to coordinate both of your student association’s plans may vary according to your student status (full-time or part-time).
 Full-time or part-time student status is established by your educational institution.

 If you have FULL-TIME student status with one of your educational institutions, and PART-TIME status with the other: